mongodb/docs/source/includes/api/list-tables/restore-job-types.rst

           To learn more about manually restoring the downloaded data files, see
           :ref:`restore-cloud-provider-snapshot-download`.

-       .. admonition:: Download Limitations
+       .. note:: Download Limitations

-          :class: note
+          Each {+cloud-backup+} can have one download at a time, and each

-          Each {+cloud-backup+} can have one download at a time, and each :doc:`project </tutorial/manage-projects/>` can have
+          :doc:`project </tutorial/manage-projects/>` can have
           a maximum of 20 downloads at a time.

    * - pointInTime